 - Ambition Framing: The request must have a clear explanation of how the countries will use the support to update their NDCs to raise ambition, enhance, or implement them.

 - Whole of Government: The request must be a country-driven process, with high-level commitment and involvement of all relevant ministries, preferably including the Ministries of Finance and/or Planning alongside NDC Partnership Focal Points.

 - Whole of Society: The request must commit to engaging the whole of society in the process, with a brief explanation of how this will occur, including mainstreaming gender equality and involving relevant stakeholders from civil society, the private sector, sub-national governments, and academia.

 - Links with National Plans: The request must include an explanation of how direct linkages with the country’s national planning and budgeting processes will be established, as well as how the request will link with development strategies and sustainable development goals.

-The NDC Partnership Support Unit will consolidate responses from implementing partners to determine what support is being offered in response to requests by each country, including with resources from the Technical Assistance Fund (TAF).
-Where more than one implementing partner expresses interest in providing support for a specific action, a coordination call will be held among interested implementing partners and the relevant governments to decide the division of labor.
-Where multiple TAF resource requests are being made, the responses will be prioritized according to the TAF eligibility criteria and a coordination call will be organized if necessary.
-To make their requests more competitive, implementing partners are encouraged to bundle multiple TAF requests into one.
+The NDC Partnership Support Unit consolidated responses from implementing partners to determine what support was being offered in response to requests by each country, including with resources from the TAF.
+Where more than one implementing partner expressed interest in providing support for a specific action, a coordination call was held among interested implementing partners and the relevant governments to decide the division of labor.
+Where multiple TAF resource requests were made, the responses were prioritized according to the TAF eligibility criteria and a coordination call will be organized if necessary.

-Countries and implementing partners will track progress, and the NDC Partnership Support Unit will consolidate and prepare reports on the CAEP’s overall progress.
+Countries and implementing partners track progress, and the NDC Partnership Support Unit consolidates and prepares regular reports on the CAEP’s overall progress.
 This includes quarterly country progress reports and bi-annual progress reports for the Partnership’s Steering Committee.